nikhilogic/ngNGrid/README.md

 	3. ngNGridButton : Used to display Button in the grid data for that column.

 	4. ngNGridDate : Used to display Date in the grid data for that column.
+Comes with ranged search filter.

 	5. ngNGridInput : Used to display Input fields in the grid data for that column.

 	6. ngNGridSelect : Used to display Selectg dropdown in the grid data for that column.

 	7. ngNGridLink : Used to display hyperlink in the grid data for that column.

+	8. ngNGridNumber : Used to display number columsn.
+Comes with ranged search filter.

 ### Grid HTML binding properties